-Washington State Investigators believes the key is being proactive.
+Washington State Investigators believes in proactive prevention.
 Look first and be aware of what, and who is around you before there is a problem.
 Identify who may be a threat to your personal security by their actions.
 They may be obviously drunk, wildly outspoken, or even belligerent or menacing to others.
-Take initial action by turning your body towards them which puts them in your field of view better by having them closer to your center scope of vision and out of the edge of your peripheral vision.
+Take initial action by turning your body towards them which puts them in your field of view better by having them closer to your center scope of vision, and out of the edge of your peripheral vision.
 Always locate the nearest exit in case you need to make a necessary escape.
 The best way to avoid a threat is to not be there at all.

-Washington State Investigators believe personal security means more that simply hiring a bodyguard to keep you company.
-Let’s be honest, most of us can’t afford a full-time bodyguard in our daily lives.
+Washington State Investigators believe personal security means more that simply hiring a bodyguard or security team.
+Let’s be honest, most of us can’t afford a full-time bodyguard or security team in our daily lives.
 But, it may take more than just good observation to really feel confident in all situations.
-Taking precautions though, may keep you safe in most situations.
+Taking precautions and being proactive may keep you safe in many situations.